chimmelb/two-letter-puzzle-solver/README.md

 # two-letter-puzzle-solver

-This is personal project to solve a letter puzzle using only 2-letter words from provided dictionary.
+This is personal project to solve a letter puzzle for pairs of words that complete the puzzle.

 ## Install